-Both come with bulky charging stands that are less than ideal for travel.
+It comes with a bulky charging stand that is less than ideal for travel.

-And both are more expensive than they should when accounting for these shortcomings.
+It is more expensive than it should be when accounting for these shortcomings.

 As you will have seen from our top choices, Waterpik does make some excellent products.